What Backpacking Through Southeast Asia Taught Me

 When I got back home the number one question people asked was, “How was your trip?!”
-A genuine question to ask me but also an insane one.
+A genuine question to ask, but also an insane one.
 How am I supposed to sum up 8 months of my life and articulate deep feelings and eye-opening experiences?

-To those people back home that are curious, here are the 10 things long-term travel through Southeast Asia taught me.
+To those people back home that are curious what it’s like, here are the 10 things long-term travel through Southeast Asia taught me.

 A Smile And Learning A Few Words Goes A Long Way.

-Knowing full well I was going to have to come out of my shell a bit once I started traveling was a bit “meh” to me.
-Queue Asia.
+Knowing full well I was going to have to come out of my shell once I started traveling was a bit “meh” to me.
+Cue Asia.

 Practice Being In The Now.

 Being in the now, was never something I thought about.
-It was like my brain was triggered to think in “check this off, onto the next one”.
+It was like my brain was triggered to think in “check this off, then onto the next thing”.

 Sure, you can say, “Well yeah, you were in paradise for 8 months, I’d savor it too”.
-While this is true, being in the now has carried over the seas back home with me.
+While this is true, being in the now has carried back home with me.
 On drives home from work, I notice beautiful sunsets.
-Early morning walks to get coffee, I hear birds chirping.
-Simple things yes, but things I didn’t stop and “live in the now” for.
+On early morning walks to get coffee, I hear birds chirping.
+Simple things yes, but things I didn’t stop to appreciate or notice before.

 Simplicity Is Wonderful.